 The Hellenistic period covers the period of Greek and Mediterranean history between the death of Alexander the Great in 323 BCE and the Roman victory over Greeks at the Battle of Corinth in 146 BCE.
 The beginning of this period also coincides with the death of the great philosopher, logician and scientist Aristotle of Stagira (384–322 BCE).

 As he had no adult heir, Alexander’s empire was divided between the families of three of his generals.
 This resulted in political conflicts and civil wars, in which prominent philosophers and other intellectuals did not want to take sides, in the interests of self-preservation.
 So they retreated from public life into various cloistered schools of philosophy, the main ones being the Stoics, the Epicureans, the Cynics and the Skeptics.

 As I mentioned earlier, the meanings of such philosophical terms have altered over 2000 years.
-These philosophical schools had different theories as to how to achieve eudaimonia, which roughly translates as the highest human good, or the fulfilment of human life.
+These philosophical schools had different theories as to how to attain eudaimonia, which roughly translates as the highest human good, or the fulfilment of human life.
 They thought that the key to eudaimonia was to live in accordance with Nature, but they had different views as to how to achieve this.

 In a nutshell, the Stoics advocated the development of self-control and fortitude as a means of overcoming destructive emotions.
-The Epicureans regarded absence of pain or suffering as the source of happiness (not just hedonistic pleasure).
+The Epicureans regarded absence of pain and suffering as the source of happiness (not just hedonistic pleasure).
 The Cynics (which means ‘dog like’) rejected conventional desires for wealth, power, health, or fame, and lived a simple life free from possessions.
 Lastly, there were the Skeptics, whom I will now discuss in more detail.

 During this Hellenistic period, there were actually two philosophical varieties of skepticism – the Academic Skeptics and the Pyrrhonist Skeptics.